XXX: Return of Xander Cage: Plot

-Xander's and Xiang's teams race to reach Anderson first in Detroit, tracking the unique signal of Pandora's Box, with Xander and Xiang fighting and later protecting each other from Anderson's men.
-Xander confronts Anderson, who admits to causing the satellite crash that killed Gibbons.
-Anderson is then shot dead by Wolff.
+After another satellite crash in the Olympic Stadium in Moscow, Marke determines that the device Serena destroyed was only a prototype.
+Xander discovers CIA Director Anderson is involved and possesses the actual Pandora's Box.
+Xander's and Xiang's teams race to reach Anderson first in Detroit, tracking the unique signal emitted by Pandora's Box, with Xander and Xiang reluctantly cooperate to fight Anderson's men.
+Xander confronts Anderson, who admits to causing the satellite crash that killed Gibbons, before Wolff shoots him dead.
 Xander reluctantly allows the CIA to arrest Xiang in an attempt to frame him for the Moscow attack, and they secure the box.
-En route back to headquarters, Marke announces that the XXX Program has been shut down and shoots Xander in order to keep it for herself.
-She then sends a group of assassins to eliminate the others, who are awaiting extraction at a local NSA warehouse.
-They join forces to fend off their attackers and receive assistance from another former XXX operative, Darius Stone.
+En route back to headquarters, Marke announces that the CIA has shuttered the program and shoots Xander to keep it for herself.
+She then sends a hitman squad to eliminate the others to tie up loose ends.
+They join forces to fend off their attackers, assisted by former xXx operative Darius Stone.